gdunlevy/ENLP-Final-Project/README.md

 			- **Next step** look at the other words in the sentence This will allow us to get a better read at whether or not there is a pun How do we do it?
+			- Removed punct, stop words, and normalized verbs.
+Looked at remaining words and got PoS.
+Found synsets for each word.
+			If there were more than 1 synset that equaled the word, then it moved on to getting the defintion for the word (based on PoS)
+			If there was more than 1 defintion for the word in the PoS then made it so there was a pun in the sentence.
+				accuracy: 0.7342222222222222
 	Hetergraphic Puns:
 		these are puns that sound similar.